raycast/extensions/extensions/bitwarden/README.md

 Before you're able to use this extension, you need to complete the following steps:

-#### Step 0 - (arm64 only) Install the Bitwarden CLI
+#### Step 0 (arm64 only) - Install the Bitwarden CLI
 > ⚠️ If you have an Intel-based Mac (`x64` architecture), you can skip this step and the CLI will be downloaded for you.
 You only need to complete this if you're using a arm-based Mac, meaning you have an Apple M1/2/3 Pro/Max/Ultra chip.
-You can check this by going to the top left ` Apple menu > About This Mac` or by executing `uname -m` in the terminal and check for `arm64`.
+You can check this by going to the top left ` Apple menu > About This Mac` or by executing `uname -m` in the terminal and checking for `arm64`.
 >
 > We are working on removing this step and doing it for you 🙂
 >